ECP-CANDLE/Supervisor/workflows/combo_mlrMBO/README.md

  initial set of "design" runs.
  * PARAM_SET_FILE - the path of the file that defines mlrMBO's hyperparameter space (e.g. EMEWS_PROJECT_ROOT/data/parameter_set.R).
  * DATA_DIRECTORY - the directory containing the test and training data and other essential files
+ * PROPOSE_POINTS - number of points in each subsequent iteration
+ * DESIGN_SIZE - initial number of runs required

  Also see the TODOs in the launch script for additional variables to set.